Google Analytics tags

 Also if you are new to the 993/964 it is important to push the clutch pedal all the way to the floor and that any carpeting added doesn't interfere with this.
 If not pushed all the way in some cases one will experience grinding while shifting.
 I have found sliding the driver seat a notch or two forward eliminates the tendency to not push the clutch pedal all the way to the floor.

 Metal grit at the drain plug -- Shiney, usually gold-colored, metal grit found at the gear oil drain plug is normal in these transmissions as the synchro friction rings are sacrificed and with use over time.
-The synchro teeth even if heavily worn will generally outlast the friction face on the synchronizer's rings by a long shot so the grit found at the drain plug really is not a sign of the need for a transmission rebuild in the absence of other gross operating symptoms.
+The synchro teeth even if heavily worn will generally outlast the friction face on the synchronizer's rings by a long shot so the grit found at the drain plug really is not a sign of the need for transmission servicing in the absence of other gross operating symptoms.

 1st & 2nd gear synchros & grinding – Grinding is the sound and feel of the system slipping over multiple synchro teeth with every shift into a specific gear.
 This is not a common occurrence, just an experience I had.
 If the gears exhibit a single ding or two when cold that is mitigated by slightly slower shifting and it disappears completely once the tranny warms up, this seems to be normal for many of these cars as the transmission ages and the synchro friction rings lose some of their effectiveness.
 It does not necessarily require servicing.
 However, if the gears grind with every shift into a specific gear and the problem only gets worse with a gear lubricant refresh it is a dead giveaway you have this issue that should be investigated.
 This was an 80K+ odometer item for me.

 I have read endless circular discussions concerning shifting feel and various brands and viscosities of gear lubricants.
-My view is as the synchronizer friction rings become worn their ability to grip and synchronize the gears is diminished very gradually over many miles of use.
+My view is, as the synchronizer friction rings become worn their ability to grip and synchronize the gears is diminished very gradually over many miles of use.

-At some point, their ability to grip is so tenuous that very small changes in lube viscosity or temperature can result in significant differences in shifting acceptability.
+At some point, the ability of the rings to grip is so tenuous that very small changes in lube viscosity or temperature can result in significant differences in shifting acceptability.
 At this point, I feel looking for a gear lubricant one likes better may not be the answer.
 The transmission may simply need to be serviced and have any synchro rings exhibiting wear replaced.
 Usually, this is only the 1st & 2nd gear rings.
 On the upside, unlike earlier 911s the 993 does not require the engine to be removed to service the transmission or clutch.

 More information concerning gear lubricants can be found near the bottom of this page under the section labeled "Manual Transmission Gear Lubricants."